greenelab/deep-review/README.md

 Anyone whose contributions meet the ICJME standards of authorship will be included as an author on the manuscript.
 I can't guarantee that it will be accepted, but I look forward to trying this approach out.

+On August 5, Deep Review was announced with a [tweet](https://twitter.com/GreeneScientist/status/761606546774163456).

 ## Manubot

 <!-- usage note: do not edit this section -->